-Most of our seekers are in their 60s with significant numbers between 50 and 70 years of age.
-The balance range from 20-somethings to 80+.
+Most of our seekers are in their 60s with significant numbers between 50 and 70 years of age, but the range goes from 20-somethings to 80+.
 Most, but not all, of the providers are senior citizens who want to stay in their own homes, but desire some company or need help with home maintenance.
 Some senior homeowners do not need services, but do need the additional income provided by rent.